roger2113/image-hosting/README.md

 # image-hosting
-Spring-boot (web, security, jpa), alternative graphQL web-api, Docker
+Application for image hosting.
+Developed with Spring-boot (web, security, jpa), alternative graphQL web-api, Docker.
+PostgreSQL database as storage will be also deployed in different container with docker compose tool.

 ### Installing